Orgazmo: Plot

 Orgazmo becomes an amazing success, both financially and critically, and Orbison withholds Joe's paycheck to keep him in town long enough to announce a sequel.
-Tempted with a doubled salary, Joe is confronted by Lisa, who has found out what he has been doing and leaves him.
+Tempted by a doubled salary, Joe is confronted by Lisa, who has found out what he has been doing and leaves him.
 Facing production difficulties and harassment from Orbison's unsympathetic nephew A-Cup, Joe tries to back out of the project, but Orbison refuses.
 When Joe stands up to him, Orbison has Lisa kidnapped.
-Ben realizes the thugs who assaulted G-Fresh are also working for Orbison, and he joins Joe in storming Orbison's mansion before Lisa can be forced to perform in one of Orbison's films.
+Ben realizes the thugs who assaulted G-Fresh work for Orbison, and he joins Joe in storming Orbison's mansion before Lisa can be forced to perform in one of Orbison's films.

 Fighting through Orbison's group of henchmen, Joe and Ben meet their match in A-Cup.
 Joe encourages Ben to unleash his long-repressed Hamster Style discipline of martial arts, allowing Ben to beat A-Cup.
 After repairing his damaged Orgazmorator, Joe repeatedly shoots Orbison with it, incapacitating him and capturing all the henchmen.
 Ben blows up the mansion with another device, the "Cock Rocket", destroying Orbison's base of operations.
 Joe and Lisa reconcile, and she gives him her blessing to remain in Los Angeles and continue being a hero alongside Ben.

 A doctor tells Orbison that after so many orgasms in a row, his testicles have swollen to the size of oranges, and surgical removal is the only option.
 A now insane Orbison declares revenge on Orgazmo and becomes the personification of A-Cup's character, who is immune to the Orgazmorator: Neutered Man.